top of page

 Treatment for arthritis Birmingham

 The hyaluronic acid (HA) in the synovial fluid does not stay there for a whole lifetime but is continuously broken down and replaced to create a balance.
 Normally, there is an exact balance between the breakdown of old HA and the production of new HA.
 In osteoarthritis, however, this balance is disturbed and the breakdown happens faster than the production.
-As a result, the synovial fluid becomes more watery and stops working to its full advantage.
+As a result, the synovial fluid stops working to its full advantage.

 Due to the change in the synovial fluid - and for other, more complex reasons - the cartilage in the joint gradually degenerates and wears away. in some places, in fact, the cartilage may eventually disappear altogether.
 The thinning of the synovial fluid and the wearing away of the cartilage leads to the symptoms of osteoarthritis, which include pain, stiffness, and swelling.